Openhab-Nodes/website/content/en/userguide/control.md

 The default "Home" dashboard has all configured Things displayed.

-Things with multiple Thing Channels (like a 2-gang Switch Thing) can be reduced to a single, primary Channel.
+Things with multiple Thing Properties (like a 2-gang Switch Thing) can be reduced to a single, primary property.
 If multiple render options exist, for example because an Addon provides a custom *Tile* for a Thing, you can select between them.
 Things can be added multiple times to a dashboard.

 ## Amazon Alexa, Google Home